-PRIVACY; IDENTITY EXPOSURE AND SHARING
+PRIVACY, IDENTITY EXPOSURE, PRIVILEGES AND SHARING

-- Confirmation of a vehicle’s claimed identity (e.g. emergency vehicle) through PKI certificates and a central Attribute Authority (AA)
+- Confirmation of a vehicle’s claimed identity (e.g. emergency vehicle) through certificates and a central Attribute Authority (AA)

 ENCRYPTION, DIGITAL SIGNING, DIGITAL AUDIT TRAILS